-Dog ear cleaning is critical to preventing infections.
+Dog ear cleaning is critical to prevent infections.

 Check and clean your dog’s ears weekly.